 When you click the report spam button on an email message this detail gets packaged up and sent back to the service provider that actually delivered the message.
 The recipient’s inbox also instantly adds the message to a filter making any incoming email from that sender to go into a junk folder.

-An email service provider usually decides to apply a rule when the senders IP reputation is very low.
+The best email marketing service provider usually decides to apply a rule when the senders IP reputation is very low.
 This is based on a calculation of how many emails were sent and how many of them produced spam complaints.
 Once it is assessed, the spam complaint rate amount is ascertained.

 Once an email has been marked as spam the service provider also logs the internet protocol address of the sender, sender’s domain name, and urls present in the email, which means even if the urls are pointing to the similar domain from a totally different sender they can select to obstruct that sender also for linking to those URLs.